Q. What kind of shelter is Bridges at Kraemer Place?

 A. The goal of this shelter is to connect participants to housing as quickly as possible.
 In cases where housing barriers require additional time, the maximum stay is 180 consecutive days.

 Q. Is there a mandatory program or curriculum for participants?

-A. No. This is not a faith-based or step-based program; however all clients are expected to participate in pursuing a customized housing plan to the extent that they are able.
+A. No. This is not a faith-based or step-based program; however, all clients are expected to be willing and able to pursue a customized housing plan to the extent that they are able.
 All clients are assigned a Navigator who will help them connect with existing resources and move toward their housing goals.

 Q. What about people with bicycles or vehicles?

 A. To those clients who have street-legal vehicles and can produce license and registration for those vehicles, staff will assign parking.
 No unlicensed or unregistered vehicles will be allowed on site.
 RVs and trailers are prohibited and will not be assigned parking.
 Individuals with independent transportation will be expected to adhere to the shelter’s strict entry and exit times.
 Those with bicycles must use the provided bike racks on the program’s shuttle vans.
-Where will the bikes be stored onsite?
+Bike racks are available on the premises.

 NEIGHBORS AND COMMUNITY CONCERNS

 Q. Who can I call about my concerns regarding the area immediately surrounding this shelter?